uu-afp/uu-afp.github.io/about.md

 social program.
 You may want to check out the preliminary [schedule](schedule.html) to get some idea of what to expect.

-The school will run from July 5&ndash;9, 2021.
+The school will run from 04 July &ndash; 08 July 2022.

 #### For whom